-However, in Option 2, a student may satisfy the Presentation Component criteria by being a part of one or more professional presentations before statewide, national, or international audiences.
+However, in Option 2, a student may satisfy the Presentation Component criteria by being a part of one or more professional presentations before local, statewide, or national audiences.
 To be considered as equivalent experiences, such presentations should occur in settings where submission is subject to a peer review process, and the length of the presentation is greater than 1 hour.
-Because of the wide variety of professional presentation options available, students will need to submit a description of their professional presentation materials to a committee of three (3) full time family therapy faculty reviewers.
+Because of the wide variety of professional presentation options available, students will need to submit a description of their professional presentation experience(s), along with copies of all relevant presentation materials to a committee of three (3) full time family therapy faculty reviewers.
 Any such presentations must be based on materials, projects, or research that the student has been involved in since they were enrolled in the family therapy program.